 Commercialism aside, Christmas is a magical time, especially for kids.
 If you have big family gatherings you may simply choose to chip in for Christmas lunch and then just invest in presents for kids.

 For the adults, what about investing in quality time together, going on adventures or connecting with nature?

 It can be difficult to stop old habits, but you can decide to not go shopping today.
-Wait until you are clear about why you are doing it, feel sure it is not just a distraction or helping yourself to feel better temporarily, and have a plan of action.
+Wait until you are clear about why you are doing it, feel sure it is not just a distraction or helping yourself to temporarily feel better, and have a plan of action.